sameersawale/bookingApp-SameerSawale/README.md

 In this application I use docker which is easily start up and MySQL for database.

-Below are the APIs list with all assumptions with sample curl and postman screenshots.
+Below are the APIs list with all assumptions with sample curl and postman screenshots(find in screenshots folder).
 Just copy paste below CURLs to your postman.

 1. VENUES- add venues